velisanri/Backend-Food-Delivery/README.md

 All transactions made by the user with the JsonWebTokens,

+Transactions such as Token, Bcrypt, Authentication, and .env,

 There are processes and ready-made products belonging to the products section,

 Transactions related to the basket section,